joelhoelting/joel_hoelting_gatsby/src/posts/2018-03-22-my-life-in-web-developer-purgatory/index.md

 ## I haven't failed.
 I've just found 10,000 ways that won't work.

 After accepting the unfortunate reality of the state of the industry, what actions can we take to improve our chances of landing the job?
 That's a question I ask myself every day.
-'Failure' helps me because through them I learn the actions I must take to become a more attractive candidate.
+'Failure' helps me because I learn the actions I must take to become a more attractive candidate.
 A 'no' from a company forces me to look at my weaknesses and take action to improve those weak areas.

 ### Learn Algorithms